 WhereInMenu

 Stop clicking through endless menus.
-Double-tap Command, type what you need, hit Enter.
-Works with every app on your Mac.
+WhereInMenu is like Spotlight, but for your app menus — double-tap Command, type what you need, hit Enter.
+It works with every app on your Mac.

 Features

-Type a few characters and WhereInMenu finds matching items across all menus of the active app.
-Fuzzy matching means you don’t need to remember exact names.
+Type a few characters and WhereInMenu finds matching menu items across all menus of the active app.
+Fuzzy matching means you don’t need to remember exact names — just type part of what you’re looking for.

-Every result shows its keyboard shortcut, so you can learn them over time and eventually skip the search entirely.
+Every search result shows its keyboard shortcut, so you learn them over time and eventually skip the search entirely.
+Build muscle memory faster by seeing shortcuts in context.

 Quick Select with ⌘1–⌘9

-The top 9 results can be triggered instantly with Command + number.
+The top 9 results can be triggered instantly with Command + number — no arrow keys needed.

 Flexible Activation